Topological Graph-based Analysis of Solid-State Ion Migration: Results Discussions

 In MnO$_2$, the $\mathbf{s}_A$ metastable site is represented by the fractional coordinates $\left(\frac{1}{8},\frac{1}{8},\frac{1}{8}\right)$ and all space-group operations of the host material will either map the site to itself or $\left(\frac{7}{8},\frac{7}{8},\frac{7}{8}\right)$.
 The $\mathbf{s}_B$ site is represented by the fractional coordinates $(0,0,0)$, which has three additional symmetry-equivalent sites as shown in Tab.~\ref{tab:li_positions}.
 This results in a total of six metastable sites per unit cell as shown in Fig.~\ref{fig:gen_meta_stable}~(d).
 We perform the same analysis for CoO$_2$, which results in $\mathbf{s}_A$ and $\mathbf{s}_B$ at the face centers of the primitive cell.
-The space-group operations of CoO$_2$ map the sites onto periodic images of the original, resulting in two metastable sites as shown in Fig.~\ref{fig:gen_meta_stable}~(g). {}
+The space-group operations of CoO$_2$ map the sites onto periodic images of the original, as such, no new symmetrically equivalent sites are created from symmetry operations, the resulting two metastable sties are shown in Fig~\ref{fig:gen_meta_stable}~(g). {}